Powerful Website Design

 Focus on content, not YouTube courses where some guy “helped his buddy sell 200,000 units of this funny little eraser shaped like a doggy and now he’s sharing his secrets for just $99.99”.

 The web space is full of these stories of instant riches.
 Sure, some are true - and they are anomalies.
 Viral videos are aberrations.
 These things are great mysteries - and if you don’t want to believe that, just look at the billions of dollars that major corporations spend on their advertising trying to create the next overnight success.
-They follow all the rules, they hit all the key points - but only a fraction of a fraction actually go viral or experience the instant success we read about.
+They follow all the rules, they hit all the key points, they have teams of super-smart people working together - but only a fraction of a fraction of the videos or content produced actually go viral or experience the instant success we read about.

 Don’t get discouraged by this - learn from it!
 Once your content is solid and you know for a fact that it resonates with your audience - then you will be in a position of strength and be able to select a secondary target or goal, like: improving SEO, Facebook ads, experimenting with add-ons and apps, etc.